munshaw/my-systems-old/Server.md

 chmod 640 /etc/gitea/app.ini
 ```

-## IRC Stuff
+## IRC

-I installed the IRC bounder znc with `sudo apt install znc`.
+I installed the IRC bouncer znc with `sudo apt install znc`.
 Add the znc-admin user and use it to generate the configuration with

 ```
 sudo adduser znc-admin